Since 2022, the BFF Rapid Response Fund has deployed over $233k across the Northeast to farming and food businesses experiencing emergencies

 However, please note that our fund does not cover regular operational or start-up expenses—we’re here to help in times of crisis.

-Visit our resource page or sign up for our newsletter to learn about other funding opportunities, community events, and more!
+Visit our community resource page or sign up for our newsletter to learn about other funding opportunities, community events, and more!

 Fill out the interest form for BFF Fund 2.0 to learn more about funding for Operational Costs